How to Write an ATS-Compliant Resume

 - Don’t place resume details within tables.
 These details may not be read, or may be difficult for the system to read.

 The easiest way to see how an applicant tracking system works is to try it out yourself.
-But since applicant tracking systems cost anywhere from $5,000 to several million dollars, there’s a free online service that job seekers can use to mimic the ATS called Jobscan.
+Since applicant tracking systems cost anywhere from $5,000 to several million dollars, there’s a free online service that job seekers can use to mimic the ATS called Jobscan.
 This system allows job seekers to assess their resume using the criteria that an applicant tracking system uses.

 A caveat!
 This system isn’t perfect or exact and there is no way to truly know how each individual ATS has been set-up to parse resumes.
 Therefore, take any Jobscan suggestions with a grain of salt, adjusting content and strategy carefully for EACH application.
 Customizing a new resume for every application is key.